course-details-portlet

 Learning methods and activities

-Lectures, compulsory exercises and laboratory work.
+Lectures, exercises and classic laboratory tasks.

 Compulsory assignments